This section will provide answers to common questions about our courses.

 - Social activities, Sunday Clubs, and all trips including transport and entrance fees.

-- Arrival transfers from London Heathrow and Gatwick airports on 06 August 2023 and departure transfers to London Heathrow and Gatwick airports on 03 September 2023.
+- Arrival and departure transfers from London Heathrow and Gatwick airports on the first and last days of our published courses.
 There are time restrictions on this so please refer to our Travel Information sheet before you book your travel.

 - A basic insurance policy – please see our website for details.